Wo0fle/SFRCP/README.md

 # Using/Editing the Program

-SFRCP's data-retrieval program (`MEASURE SFR.ipynb`) has comments all throughout explaining each section!
+SFRCP's data-retrieval script (`MEASURE SFR.ipynb`) has comments all throughout explaining each section!

-As of now, SFRCP does not have a data-analysis program, but that is coming soon!
+As of now, SFRCP does not have a data-analysis script, but that is coming soon!

 For more information on using/editing the program, check out [the wiki!](https://github.com/Wo0fle/SFR-Research-v2/wiki)

 # Acknowledgements

 - **Erica Behrens:** My advisor throughout the whole project, thank you so much for introducing me to Python and for helping my during the whole process of conducting this study.

-##### SFRCP was made using Python in Jupyter Notebooks.